cdrischler/compphysics-summer-tutorials/journals.md

 [Ohio University library](https://www.ohio.edu/library/) has a rich history of creating tailored and dedicated services, unique collections and diverse innovative spaces.
 With our strong connections to students, faculty, staff and the community, we are a leader and innovator in enabling our users’ success in teaching, learning and research.
 * Our membership in [OhioLINK](http://catalog.ohiolink.edu/iii/encore/) provides students, staff and faculty easy access to materials from 91 other academic libraries in the state of Ohio.
 Materials from libraries around the world are also readily available through Interlibrary Loan.
 * [Electronic Theses & Dissertations ETD Center](https://etd.ohiolink.edu/acprod/odb_etd/r/etd/search/1?clear=0,1,5,10,20,21,1001) is a free, online database of Ohio's undergraduate, masters and doctoral theses and dissertations from participating OhioLINK member schools.
 It contains the abstract for all included theses and dissertations.
 The full-text is also available if it was submitted.
 [An example](https://etd.ohiolink.edu/acprod/odb_etd/r/etd/search/10?p10_accession_num=ohiou1519055652016583&clear=10&session=106262423663924).
+* See also [Resources for Faculty and Students in Physics and Astronomy](https://libguides.library.ohio.edu/physics) to get started.
+* The subject librarian for the Department of Physics & Astronomy (and others) is [Andrew Stuart](https://www.ohio.edu/library/about/staff/stuarta).
+* [Scopus](https://www.scopus.com/home.uri) is a database to search the scientific literature to find articles in a wide range of areas, such as quantum mechanics, nuclear physics, and classical physics.
+It also includes tools to track, analyze, and visualize your research.

+(Descriptions were copied from the corresponding websites.)

 ## Reference management software